 The first thing one should keep in mind is that a commercial insurance broker is not the same as an agent.
 Often, business owners who are new to the insurance field use these terms interchangeably.
 The truth is, they are two distinct professionals, each offering different services.
-Other than the fact that they both sell commercial insurance policies, there’s a very little similarity between them.
+Other than the fact that they both sell commercial insurance policies, there’s very little similarity between them.

-A commercial insurance broker goes out of his way to find his or her clients the best commercial insurance policies.
+A commercial insurance broker goes out of their way to find his or her clients the best commercial insurance policies.
 It means that they are not tied to a single insurance provider.
 And, since their job involves comparing premiums across a variety of firms, they are more likely to find low insurance rates.
-Ideally, a commercial insurance broker works in the best interest of his customers.
+Ideally, a commercial insurance broker works in the best interest of his or her customers.

 In contrast, a commercial insurance agent works for one specific insurance firm by marketing and advertising its commercial insurance products.
-To a great extent, the practice limits the customer’s options of comparing insurance products.
+To a great extent, the practice limits the customer’s options for comparing insurance products.
 So, while a commercial insurance broker represents insurance buyers, an agent represents insurance sellers.

 Top Traits of Commercial Insurance Brokers

-For any business owner, choosing a qualified commercial insurance broker is an important decision that will result in a considerable impact on the business operations.
+For any business owner, choosing a qualified commercial insurance broker is an important decision that will result in a considerable impact on business operations.
 To get the best services, look for the following qualities in potential insurance brokers:

 1. Knowledge and Experience